Florida GM Ignition Switch Recall Attorney

 A jury may also award punitive damages when the Defendant is personally guilty of intentional misconduct or gross negligence.
 Punitive damages are designed to punish the Defendant and prevent the behavior from recurring.

-Brooks Law Group has experience in personal injury and wrongful death lawsuits
+Brooks Law Group win personal injury and wrongful death lawsuits in Florida

 The Attorneys at Brooks Law Group understand that car accidents are traumatic events, and car accidents caused by the negligence or misconduct of the car manufacturer add even more emotion to these events because they are preventable.
 Our attorneys are experienced in these types of cases and are ready to handle your claim.

 Call Brooks Law Group:

-If you or a family member has suffered a personal injury or death from a car crash tied to a defective GM ignition key or switch, call Brooks Law Group to speak with our Florida GM ignition switch recall attorney regarding your potential claim.
-Initial consultations are free and can be a no risk chance to know your legal rights.
+If you or a family member has suffered a personal injury or death from a car crash tied to a defective GM ignition key or switch in Florida, call Brooks Law Group to speak with our Florida GM ignition switch recall attorney regarding your potential claim.
+Initial consultations are free and can be a no-risk chance to know your legal rights.